 The 23rd Street lobby is the primary pick-up point for escort to events.
 Outside the 8 a.m.-4 p.m. hours, the pick-up point is typically the C Street lobby.
 Day pass holders do not have access via C Street, unless with pre-arranged escort by a Department employee for an interview or event.
 All camera set-up times and pick-up times for writers will be posted in the Daily Public Schedule online: http://www.state.gov/r/pa/prs/appt/index.htm.

-The Office of Press Relations will recommend that Diplomatic Security issue a long-term building pass to journalists and media technicians who demonstrate a frequent (two to three times per week) need to be in the State Department.
+The Office of Press Relations will recommend that Diplomatic Security issue a long-term building pass to journalists and media technicians who demonstrate a frequent (three times per week) need to be in the State Department.
 Application forms are available from the Press Office, Room 2109, Harry S. Truman Building, Department of State.
-Applicants must return completed forms to the Press Office in person, along with a letter from his/her employer and one passport-size photograph.
+Applicants must return completed forms to the Press Office in person, along with a letter from his/her employer and proof of citizenship.
 Reporters from non-U.S.-based media organizations must bring a letter from the embassy of the country in which the organization is based attesting to the bona fides of the media organization.
 Issuance of the pass is contingent upon a background check by the Department's Bureau of Diplomatic Security.
 A building pass does not permit escort authority.

 Ground rules must be agreed upon at the beginning of a conversation or an interview with State Department officials.
 The discussion should proceed only after you and the officials are clear on exactly how the information can be used or attributed.